cyanzhong/apple-terminated-my-dev-account/README.md

 I am not trying to show off, but in the past few years, I have built a good reputation in the industry, at least in my country.
 Here are some achievements that I wanted to show you:

-- Best of App Store 2016 (China, the third place, and the only one indie developer among all winners)
+- Best of App Store 2016 (China, the third place, and the only indie developer among all winners)
 - Featured by app store for many times (I don't remember the accurate number, but at least it's about 30+ times)
 - Featured by the "Today" stories
 - Achieved 1M users (It's not easy as an indie project, just by myself)